looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 Eventually, all recipes will be covered and this list will not be needed.

-For the most part, the :ref:`Multilib <ref-classes-multilib*>` class extension works automatically to extend the package name from ``${PN}`` to ``${MLPREFIX}${PN}``, where :term:`MLPREFIX` is the particular multilib (e.g. "lib32-" or "lib64-").
+For the most part, the Multilib class extension works automatically to extend the package name from ``${PN}`` to ``${MLPREFIX}${PN}``, where ``MLPREFIX`` is the particular multilib (e.g. "lib32-" or "lib64-").
 Standard variables such as
 :term:`DEPENDS`,
 :term:`RDEPENDS`,